Buying a Steel Frame House

 B - The property could be mortgageable 'following an approved scheme of repair'.

-C - It is defective and therefore unmortgageable.
+C - The property is defective and therefore unmortgageable.

 Non-Standard Construction Mortgages

-Before obtaining a mortgage application, you will need to know what type of non-standard property you’re purchasing by arranging a home survey.
+Before obtaining a mortgage application, you will need to know what type of non-standard property you’re purchasing.
 If the property is indeed a steel frame building, you can apply for a non-standard construction mortgage.
+Many lenders will require you to have a home survey carried out as a condition of their mortgage offer.
+It is usually a good idea to have a survey carried out whether the lender requires one or not.

 Problems With Steel Frame Houses